Employment Security Tax

 - Alaska Employer Packet

 Alaska Department of Labor and Workforce Development takes fraudulent activities to collect UI benefits seriously.
-The CARES Act expressly states that if an individual obtains benefits through fraud, the individual is ineligible for any additional benefit payments, must re-pay the benefits and is subject to criminal prosecution.
+If an individual obtains benefits through fraud, the individual is ineligible for any additional benefit payments, must re-pay the benefits and is subject to criminal prosecution.
 DOLWD will vigorously pursue all fraudulent activities to the fullest extent of the law.

 If an individual refuses an offer of work because unemployment insurance pays more than their weekly wage, is asking to be laid off, or requests to have their hours reduced so they can collect UI benefits, they may be committing fraud.
 Employers should immediately report these activities for investigation.